What Is a Stated Income Loan?

 However, the risks associated with stated income loans became glaringly apparent during the housing market crash of 2008.
 Many borrowers had overstated their income on loan applications, contributing to a wave of foreclosures and financial instability within the mortgage industry.
 Lenders suffered significant losses as the true financial status of borrowers was often misrepresented.

-In response to the housing crisis, regulatory measures were implemented to address the issues associated with stated income loans.
+In response to the housing crisis, regulatory measures were implemented to address the issues associated with stated income mortgage loans.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act, passed in 2010, introduced more stringent underwriting standards and required mortgage companies to ensure borrowers had the ability to pay back their mortgages in a timely manner.
 In recent years, the stated income loans became less available in the aftermath of the financial crisis.

 While the popularity of stated income loans has waned, there are still instances where they may be available, especially for self-employed individuals who have difficulty documenting their income through traditional means.
 However, borrowers should approach these loans with caution, understanding the potential risks involved, such as higher interest rates and the possibility of overextending financially.

-Is It Still Possible To Get a Stated Income Loan?
+Is It Still Possible to Get a Stated Income Loan?

 Stated income loans were popular in the early 2000’s and sometimes they were abused when lenders did not carefully check income.
 Too many people were given these loans, and when many defaulted, it caused major problems in US and international markets.
 Today, stated income loans are available, but you usually need a 660 credit score and the LTV can usually not be more than 80%, so you need to bring a down payment.

-The requirements to get a stated income loan today depends on the lender and the type of stated income loan.
-For example, if you are self-employed or run a business, you may need profit and loss statements for several quarters and recent bank statements.
 For a bank statement loan, you may need up to two years of bank statements.
 This also may be called a stated income verified assets loan or SIVA loan.
 For these loans if you are self-employed, you will need to show you have been in business for at least 24 months.

 To get a bank statement loan, you can expect to need to meet these requirements: